MakeSchool-Tutorials/sa-2018-node-reddit/P04-HTTP-REST-Rooms/content.md

 app.use('/rooms', rooms);
 ```
 >
-This tells our index router to _namespace_ all of the routes we define in `routes/rooms.js` under `rooms/`.
+This tells our index router that all of the URLs we define in `routes/rooms.js` should be accessed under `rooms/`.

 Visit `localhost:3000/rooms/new` (be sure you're logged in!), and you should see this: